Skip to main content

 • The __transaction_id field serves as a unique identifier for each transaction, ensuring that no two transactions share the same identifier.
 This uniqueness provides precise identification and differentiation between transactions, mitigating conflicts arising from identical timestamps.

-• The __transaction_order field denotes the order in which the transactions were emitted from the database.
-By incorporating this field, the sequencing of transactions can be accurately maintained, enabling downstream systems such as Apache Kafka or AWS Kinesis to process and order transactions correctly.
+• The __transaction_order field denotes the order in which the database emitted the transactions.
+By incorporating this field, you can accurately maintain the sequencing of transactions, enabling downstream systems such as Apache Kafka or AWS Kinesis to process and order transactions correctly.

-The inclusion of these metadata fields guarantees that the ordering of transactions is preserved throughout the River.
-As a result, smooth and accurate transaction flows can be achieved, resolving the discrepancies that previously arose from transactions with identical timestamps.
+The inclusion of these metadata fields guarantees that Data Flow preserves the ordering of transactions throughout the flow.
+As a result, Data Integration achieves smooth and accurate transaction flows, resolving the discrepancies that arose from transactions with identical timestamps.

 For further details about Change Data Capture (CDC) Metadata Fields, refer to Database Overview document.